-- 1. Select the Rectangle command by clicking once with the left-mouse-button on the icon in the Draw toolbar. - ➤ To illustrate the usage of dimensions in parametric sketches, we will intentionally create a rectangle away from the desired location. - 2.
-Create a sketch with segments perpendicular/parallel to the existing edges of the solid model as shown below.
+- 3. Select the Rectangle command by clicking once with the left-mouse-button on the icon in the Draw toolbar. - To illustrate the usage of dimensions in parametric sketches, we will intentionally create a rectangle away from the desired location.

+4. Create a sketch with segments perpendicular/parallel to the bottom edges of the solid model as shown below.

-3. Select the General Dimension command in the Constrain toolbar.
+5. Select the General Dimension command in the Constrain toolbar.
 The General Dimension command allows us to quickly create and modify dimensions.
 Left-click once on the icon to activate the General Dimension command.

-4. The message "Select Geometry to Dimension" is displayed in the Status Bar area, at the bottom of the Inventor window.
+6. The message "Select Geometry to Dimension" is displayed in the Status Bar area, at the bottom of the Inventor window.
 Create and modify the size dimensions to describe the size of the sketch as shown in the figure.

-5. Create the two location dimensions to describe the position of the sketch relative to the top corner of the solid model as shown.
+7. Create the two location dimensions to describe the position of the sketch relative to the top corner of the solid model as shown.

-- 6. On your own, modify the location dimensions to 0.675 and 0.0 as shown in the figure. - ➤ In parametric modeling, the dimensions can be used to quickly control the size and location of the defined geometry.
+- 8. On your own, click on the associated location dimensions and modify them to 0.675 and 0.0 as shown in the figure. - ➤ In parametric modeling, the dimensions can be used to quickly control the size and location of the defined geometry.

-7. Inside the graphics window, click once with the right-mouse-button to display the option menu.
-Select Done in the popup menu to end the General Dimension command.
+9. Inside the graphics window, click once with the right-mouse-button to display the option menu.
+Select OK in the popup menu to end the General Dimension command.

-8. Inside the graphics window, click once with the right-mouse-button to display the option menu.
-Select Finish Sketch in the popup menu to end the Sketch option.
+10. Inside the graphics window, click once with the right-mouse-button to display the option menu.
+Select Finish 2D Sketch in the popup menu to end the Sketch option.

-9. In the Create toolbar (the toolbar that is located to the right side of the Sketch toolbar in the Ribbon), select the Extrude command by releasing the left-mouse-button on the icon.

-10. In the Extrude popup window, the Profile button is pressed down; Autodesk Inventor expects us to identify the profile to be extruded.
+- 11. In the Create toolbar (the toolbar that is located to the right side of the Sketch toolbar in the Ribbon), select the Extrude command by releasing the left-mouse-button on the icon. - 12.
+In the Extrude popup window, notice the Profile button is activated; Autodesk Inventor expects us to identify the profile to be extruded.